ullenius/forverkliga-book-database/README.md

 # :books: Book Database API Backend

-A reverse-engineered Java :coffee: version of the Förverkliga Mock Book Database API in Java.
+A reverse-engineered Java :coffee: version of the Förverkliga Mock Book Database API.
 The original was written by Fredrik Andersson using PHP.

 This is an intentionally poorly designed API that simulates a Book Database.
 Its purpose is for client-side developers to practice working with a badly designed API that is flaky (all operations are set to fail at random.
 The success rate for any given operation is 20%).